brownjrr/llm_steam_bot/README.md

 # llm_steam_bot
+Created by Robert Brown, Ryan Obear, and Lucas Marra

 This project will use LLMs to create a chatbot capable of answering specific questions about Steam games.
+The data was accessed using Steam's Web API and the terms of use can be found here: https://steamcommunity.com/dev/apiterms Please respect their License and Agreement found there

 ---